Grids

 Keep forecast logic separate from actuals—Pluvo will compare them for you automatically

-Want help structuring your first model or troubleshooting a formula? or check out our Variables Guide.
+Want help structuring your first model or troubleshooting a formula?
+Contact support or check out our Variables Guide.